Zeighnab/Kode_kloud_Tasks/sys_admin_tasks/Git/Git_Manage_Remotes/readme.md

 * There is a file `/tmp/index.html` on same server; copy this file to the repo and `add/commit` to `master` branch.

-c.
-Finally push `master` branch to this new remote origin.
+* Finally push `master` branch to this new remote origin.